Jubilee Party: 2019 party infighting

 In January 2019, the Jubilee Party experienced a significant amount of political infighting, beginning when interim vice-chairman David Murathe resigned from the party.
 His resignation was a response to the 2022 Presidential election, which had been the primary focus of party debate.
 In particular, the Jubilee Party had been internally divided over its support of Deputy President Ruto as the official party candidate.
 The struggle led to the politicization of government initiatives, resulting in delays in public infrastructure programs, such as dam construction, as well as anti-corruption efforts targeting Ruto.
 Some experts expressed concerns that the growing schism within the party could reignite ethnic conflict within the Rift Valley region.
 Mass ethnic violence has occurred in the region previously, in the aftermath of the 2007 election results, during which 650 people were killed, and tens of thousands were internally displaced.

 In the following months, the situation within the party worsened.
 In the aftermath of Murathe's resignation, Secretary-General Tuju announced an expansion in party offices and infrastructure, as well as promising to hold party meetings and elections.
 However, party leadership was either unable or unwilling to carry out these commitments.
 As a result of infighting, the Jubilee's Party's position over the nation's politics weakened.
 The number of party applications skyrocketed, with over 30 parties forming since the 2017 election.

+Leadership

+As of January 2026 Hon.
+Moitalel Ole Kenta, was picked as the new Secretary General from the former SG, Jeremiah Ngayu Kioni.
+Uhuru Kenyatta resigned as its party leader on 15 September after a High Court ruling regurgitated that former presidents can't serve as party leaders after 6 months of leaving office.